General Route 53 Concepts

 You pay per hosted zone per month (no partial months).

-A hosted zone deleted within 12 hours of creation is not charged (queries are charges).
+A hosted zone deleted within 12 hours of creation is not charged (queries are charged).

 Additional charges for: